Are Amber Heard And Elon Musk Getting Married? She Reportedly Wants Kids With Tesla Founder

-Amber Heard may be newly divorced but according to her father, she’s already “making plans” to remarry.
+Amber Heard might be newly divorced, but according to her father, she’s already “making plans” to remarry.

-Just months after her divorce from 53-year-old actor Johnny Depp was finalized, Amber Heard, 30, is said to be quite “serious” about her new relationship with her billionaire boyfriend Elon Musk, 45.
+Just months after her divorce from 53-year-old actor Johnny Depp was finalized, Amber Heard, 30, is said to be quite “serious” about her new relationship with billionaire boyfriend Elon Musk, 45.

 During an interview with Grazia magazine, Amber Heard’s father claimed the actress was ready to “settle down and have a family” with the Tesla boss.